taoteh1221/Slideshow_Crypto_Ticker/README.txt

 ~/ticker-start

-If you prefer firefox or chromium (firefox is the default):
+If you prefer epiphany, firefox, or chromium (epiphany is the default):

+~/ticker-start epiphany

 ~/ticker-start firefox